PureWater100/world_development_explorer/wdx_analysis.md

 ### - However, the annual % growth has dynamic changes:
 ### ![](charts/line_growth.png)

-### We can see that for three of the countries (United States, Japan, and Germany) the fluctuations are in a relative level, that being in a 0-4% range.
+### We can see that for three of the countries (United States, Japan, and Germany) the fluctuations are within a relative level, that being in a 0-4% range.
 ### What is interesting is China, whose growth rate is fluctuating at a level that is way above these other three countries.
 ### What's more, from 2017 - 2018 it shows China's growth rate skyrocketing.
 ### Meanwhile for the other three, Japan and Germany's growth rates are actually decreasing.
 The United States does show an increasing growth rate, but it's a very modest incline.